What is autism?

 While it’s now called autism spectrum disorder, many people still use the term “autism.”

-It’s also important to keep in mind that a lot of the research about autism treatment focuses on children.
-This is largely because existing research suggests that treatment is most effective when started before age 3.
-Still, many of the treatments designed for children can help adults as well.
+It’s also important to keep in mind that a lot of the research related to support for autism focuses on children.
+This is largely because existing

 Read on to learn more about the different approaches to treating autism.

-Applied behavior analysis (ABA) is one of the most widely used autism treatments for both adults and children.
+Applied behavior analysis (ABA) is one of the most widely used options for both adults and children.
 It refers to a series of techniques designed to encourage positive behaviors using a reward system.

 There are several types of ABA, including: